National Federal Cryptocurrency Defense Lawyer

 Federal agencies are cracking down on ransomware, hacking, and scams, so if you find out you are under investigation, speak to a lawyer as soon as possible.

 Some people use cryptocurrency to finance illicit activities, such as drug dealing and terrorism.
 Cryptocurrency is an accepted form of payment on dark-net sites that sell drugs and weapons, and in its early days, Bitcoin especially was widely associated with the Silk Road.

 People can also use cryptocurrency to get rid of “dirty” money, or money that is linked to crimes, by investing in Bitcoin or another crypto and selling the “coin” shortly after.
 In all the encryption, the money will become harder to trace or “clean,” hence the name money laundering.

 While occasional Bitcoin purchases may be anonymous, more and more people have Bitcoin “wallets,” and transactions now appear on pubic blockchains.
 If the Federal Bureau of Investigation (FBI), U.S. Department of Justice (DOJ), or the Internal Revenue Service (IRS) decides to investigate your cryptocurrency transactions, no amount of code can get you out of trouble.

 Instead, you need an experienced legal team to protect your rights and fight for your best interests.

 Meet Diane C. Bass

 At the Law Office of Diane C. Bass, A Professional Law Corporation, our founding attorney has over 25 years of legal experience in federal criminal defense.
 Attorney Bass has an exceptional reputation amongst her clients and peers and handled significant cases in California and beyond.

-Meet Diane C. Bass and tell us about your situation – call us at (949) 264-0696 or contact us online to schedule your free case review and find out how our team can help you!
+Meet Diane C. Bass and tell us about your situation – call us at (949) 264-0696 or contact us online to schedule your case review and find out how our team can help you!